tayloraswift/jpeg/examples/README.md

 let ycc:[JPEG.YCbCr] = image.unpack(as: JPEG.YCbCr.self)
 ```

-The `.unpack(as:)` method is [non-mutating](https://docs.swift.org/swift-book/LanguageGuide/Methods.html#ID239), so you can unpack the same image to multiple color targets without having to re-decode the file each time.
+The `unpack(as:)` method is [non-mutating](https://docs.swift.org/swift-book/LanguageGuide/Methods.html#ID239), so you can unpack the same image to multiple color targets without having to re-decode the file each time.

 <img src="decode-basic/karlie-kwk-2019.jpg.rgb.png" alt="output (as png)" width=512/>